asterisk-icon

 Pros of a flat org chart

-• A simplified structure means that communication lines are streamlined, as decision-makers are identified quickly
+• A simplified org chart structure means that communication lines are streamlined.
+Decision-makers can be identified quickly.

 Cons of a flat org chart